kunduanshuman07/Interview-prep/6_SQL.md

 **Copyright @ Anshuman Kundu**

-# SQL One short study
+# SQL One shot study
 *by Anshuman Kundu*

 ### Database: It is a place where data is stored.
 It can be easily accessed digitally with the help of a software called DBMS (Database Management System).